 Urban Co-operative banks are expected to make judicious use of funds.
 The banks should ensure that the surplus in cash reserves and liquid assets does not exceed the optimum levels which is 6% in case cash reserve and 30% in case of liquid assets and 33% for total cash reserve and liquid assets taken together.
 The percentages are in relation to total of demand and time liabilities reckoned under section 18and 24 of the Banking Regulation Act, 1949 (as applicable to Co-operative Societies).
-Marks under this aspect may be given on
+Marks under this aspect may be given on the following basis.

-- (ii) Surplus over the optimum level either under cash reserve or liquid assets or both sporadically observed for short periods not 3 exceeding 3 days at a stretch and not exceeding 10 occasions in a year. - (iii) If surplus noticed in cash reserve and or liquid Assets over and above the optimum level for Nil long stretches of period and for more than 10 occasions.
+- (i) Maintenance of cash reserve/liquid assets below the optimum level throughout 5 the year - (ii) Surplus over the optimum level either under cash reserve or liquid assets or both sporadically observed for short periods not exceeding 3 days at a stretch and not exceeding 10 occasions in a year. - (iii) If surplus noticed in cash reserve and or liquid Assets over and above the optimum level for long stretches of period and for more than 10 occasions.